ericnormand/squarepeg/README.md

 bindings and throws a RuntimeException if the parse fails and the :r value if it succeeds.

+<code>mkfn</code> functions can also be called with input + context.

-When called with input and bindings, it acts as a normal rule.
+When called with input, bindings, context, and memo, it acts as a normal rule.

 ##Other documents